What’s My Business Worth?

 It’s tempting to try to impress you here by listing some different business valuation methods.
 Throwing the names and formulas at you might make you think I’m a valuation expert (I’m not), and more dangerously, it might make you think reading those formulas means you understand the value of your business (you don’t).

 While I believe there can be substantial value in a professional business valuation, I’ve always been too cheap to get a real valuation of any of the small businesses I’ve owned (unless forced to do so by a bank).
-So my first problem with business valuation is that I never actually get one.
+So my first problem with business valuations is that I never actually get one.
 I made due with the research I did myself.

 And that’s why I believe that for the average, cheapskate, small business owner there is great danger in the whole concept of business valuation.